 The following graph illustrates the relationship between compensation actually paid to our PEO and our non-PEO NEOs and our net income for the period presented in the Pay-Versus-Performance table.

-The following graph illustrates the relationship between compensation actually paid to our PEO and our non-PEO NEOs and our revenue for the period presented in the Pay-Versus-Performance table.
+In fiscal 2023, as a high-growth company, GitLab emphasized revenue growth as a performance measure.
+Consequently, we did not use net income (loss) as a performance measure in our executive compensation program in fiscal 2023.
+Given this, we do not believe there is any meaningful relationship between our net income (loss) and compensation actually paid to our named executive officers during the periods presented.